Biomatters/IntelliComment/README.md

 Evolab project to view and post BitBucket pull request comments in IntelliJ.

+### Licensing ###
+All files in this project are under the [GPL License](http://www.gnu.org/licenses/gpl-howto.html).
+We have yet to implement the header comments to each file.

 ### Requirements ###

    * An IDE of your preference.